 TriBeCa is an area of southern Manhattan roughly defined by the Hudson River to the West, Canal Street with SoHo to the North, Broadway with the Financial District to the East and Park Place to the South.
 Over the past 20 or so years, TriBeCa has gone from a neighborhood of mostly industrial buildings to one of the most chic residential neighborhoods in Manhattan.
 The combination of its proximity to Wall Street, the large loft-like spaces and the budding restaurant scene have combined to make TriBeCa’s popularity increase.

 TriBeCa and Battery Park apartment offerings are unique in New York because of their generous size.
-Some of New York Habitat’s listings there include a one-bedroom apartment in TriBeCa (NY-207), and a one-bedroom apartment with a large roof terrace which has view of 7 World Trade Center (NY-12061).
+Some of New York Habitat’s listings there include a two-bedroom rental in TriBeCa (NY-347), and a one-bedroom apartment with a large roof terrace which has view of 7 World Trade Center (NY-12061).